 5) Who does the editing on Wikipedia for PICHENOTTE ?

 Good question !
-Well, we have worked very hard to make the entry accurate and inclusive, with major help from some very knowledgeable Wikipedia editors, especially Stanton McCandlish ( God bless him) Everyone in the world is allowed to be a ‘Wikipedia editor’ so sometimes, temporarily, false or misleading information appears.
-Please report any misinformation to us at the email link at the bottom of each page and we will do our best to correct them asap.
+Well, we have worked very hard to make the entry accurate and inclusive, with major help from some very knowledgeable senior Wikipedia editors, especially Stanton McCandlish (God bless him).
+Everyone in the world is allowed to be a ‘Wikipedia editor’ (which is both a blessing and a curse), so sometimes, inaccurate information appears.
+Please report anything that you think might be misinformation to us at the email link at the bottom of each page and we will do our best to correct them asap.
 Pichenotte refers to many different disk-flicking games.
 Also, flicking a person on the nose or head, flicking pucks, flicking discs, whether a square board or a round board.
 There is pichenotte hockey and dogs and cats named pichenotte and candies known as pichenottes.
 Please contact us with any stories you want to share about the use of the word pichenotte.
 Thank you !

 6) Yes, we hold the United States Trademark for the game of PICHENOTTE®